Skip to content

 Red Flags When Shopping

-⚠️ Mount doesn’t list VESA specs: Poor quality or missing info
+⚠️ Mount doesn’t list VESA specs: Poor quality or missing info - skip it

-⚠️ Only lists screen size, not VESA: Incomplete specifications
+⚠️ Only lists screen size, not VESA: Incomplete specifications - the seller doesn’t know what they’re selling

-⚠️ Pattern range is oddly specific: May not have universal mounting arms
+⚠️ Pattern range is oddly specific: May not have universal mounting arms - just specific drilled positions

 Quality Indicators

-Clear VESA specifications listed
+Clear VESA specifications listed (and weight specs match the VESA range realistically)

-Multiple hardware packs included
+Multiple hardware packs included (covers different TV thicknesses)

-Weight tested, not just estimated
+Weight tested to a published standard, not just estimated

 VESA Pattern Quick Reference Chart